Woman with one leg attempting to run 102 marathons in 102 days - NewsBreak

 Unlike the 30,000 others running the storied course, Hunt-Broersma, 46, will have done a marathon the day before.
 Somehow, she’ll have to rally body and soul to run another the day after.
 And another after that.
 And then eight more.

-All on a carbon-fiber blade that’s been her left leg ever since she lost the real thing below the knee to a rare cancer.FDA grants emergency use authorization to COVID breath test
+All on a carbon-fiber blade that’s been her left leg ever since she lost the real thing below the knee to a rare cancer.FDA approves first COVID-19 breath test for emergency use

 “You make peace with pain,” she said in an interview with The Associated Press.
 “I think my pain threshold is probably quite high at the moment.
 It’s one step at a time.”